-The NeuroSynthetica Workbench is an interactive development, command, control and monitoring (C2M) environment used to manage projects and Server Sets, create Simulations and develop Models, Deploy simulations on server sets, and interactively monitor running simulations in real time.
+The NeuroSynthetica Workbench is an interactive development, command, control and monitoring (C2M) environment used to engineer synthetic brain models, deploy them to simulation servers, and monitor/debug them in real time.

 The NeuroSynthetica SOMA™ Modeling Language is similar to a hardware definition language such as VHDL or VeriLog, and is used to describe models containing Nodes and their receptors and signals, arrays of nodes, objects (similar to a structure in a programming language), arrays of objects (fabrics), and I/O channels.

 Using the Workbench, models can be quickly described in the NeuroSynthetica SOMA™ modeling language, and compiled.
 The resulting compilation can be visualized in graphical schematic form as well as graphical 3D form.

 Nodes, receptors, signals, and objects are instantiated from classes defined in the language, specifying the operational parameters of the node or receptor, or the constituent elements of the object.
 Once defined, single nodes and objects, as well as 1-, 2- and 3-dimensional arrays of nodes and objects may be defined in the model based on their defined classes.

 Object classes are similar to function definitions in a programming language; in addition to defined elements, they support for executable statements used to wire-up their constituent elements.
 The language supports modern programming constructs such as FOR, WHILE, IF, variables and expressions, and assignment statements.
 The ROUTE statement is used to connect an afferent node to an efferent node.
 After compilation, these statements have high performance, and can wire-up nodes on the server set over the network at a rate of over 20,000 links per second.